Concept-skill Transferability-based Data Selection for Large Vision-Language Models: Introduction

-To this end, we introduce \textbf{CO}re \textbf{IN}struction \textbf{C}oncept-sk\textbf{I}ll \textbf{D}ata \textbf{E}lection (\ours), which identifies VL concept-skill compositions through data clustering using activations from an off-the-shelf, small VLM (\Cref{fig:overview} \highlight{Left}).
+To this end, we introduce \textbf{CO}re \textbf{IN}struction \textbf{C}oncept-sk\textbf{I}ll \textbf{D}ata \textbf{E}lection (\ours), which identifies VL concept-skill compositions through data clustering using activations from an off-the-shelf, small LVLM (\Cref{fig:overview} \highlight{Left}).
 From each cluster, \ours selects training data for a target LVLM by considering transferability (i.e., how well knowledge from each cluster can facilitate LVLM's learning in other clusters) and internal density of clusters (\Cref{fig:overview} \highlight{Right}).
 Empirically, we find that transferability correlates well with cosine similarity among clusters.
 Based on the findings, we select more data points from more transferable clusters.
 Further, we sample fewer data points from denser clusters, as data points in dense clusters are likely redundant.
-By selecting data from diverse clusters, \ours enhances the diversity of VL concept-skill compositions in the selected data, leading to better LVLM generalization.

 Another major challenge of coreset selection is its high computational cost.
 Existing techniques often require expensive steps like additional training~\citep{Du2023MoDS, Mekala2024small, Chen2024selffilter}, gradient calculation~\citep{Xia2024less, Liu2024tive}, or the use of bigger and more advanced models~\citep{Chen2023alpagasus, Liu2023deita}.
 The time complexity and the assumption of larger models contradict the primary goal of coreset selection, which is to reduce the development cost of new models larger than existing ones.
 In comparison, \ours assumes only a VLM (2B) smaller than the target LVLM (7B, 13B) and does not require any backward pass.